-When it comes to purchasing your new bat, you'll probably want to know what grade of timber has been used.
+When it comes to purchasing your new bat, you'll probably want to know what grade of timber or willow has been used.

-Most customers will of course look for the higher grades available in the price range they are looking at.
+Most customers will of course look for the higher cricket bat willow grades available in the price range they are looking at.
 However is this a crucial factor in terms of selection?

 In 2021 we sourced some information from one of the largest English Willow suppliers worldwide - JS Wright & Sons.
 When it comes to English Willow, this company is regarded as the world leader - it is very likely when purchasing a new English Willow bat from The Cricket Warehouse - JS Wright & Sons timber has been used.